K-d4wg/ros2_heinz/README.md

 # Unitree H1 Simulation and Control

-A collection of ROS2 Packages to handle the simulation of the Unitree H1 Quadruped robot using ROS2 Jazzy and Gazebo Sim Harmonic.
-This repository includes everthing necessary (IMU-/ Contact-Sensors, ROS2 Interface, ...) to simulate and control the robot using joint space commands (position or torque).
+A collection of ROS2 Packages to handle the simulation of the Unitree H1 robot using ROS2 Jazzy and Gazebo Sim Harmonic.
+This repository includes everything necessary (Sensors, ROS2 Interface, ...) to simulate and control the robot using joint space commands (position or torque).

 ## Usage